DrSLDR/eficode-wapp/cloud/README.md

 Terraform.
 After some time, Terraform will have finished, and will print out the IP you can use to connect to your new compute instance (assuming you have set the SSH keys string accordingly).

+Note that the above step may prompt for additional information.
+If it does that, make sure you have set all the required environment variables.

 Once you are done, you can tear down your instance by running
 ```